Census Worker Class Action Case Introduction

-Over the past two years, the United States Census Bureau (“Census”) has engaged in the temporary hiring of over one million temporary workers to conduct the 2010 census in a manner which has discriminated against over one hundred thousand African Americans, Latinos, and Native Americans.
+In 2009 and 2010, the United States Census Bureau (“Census”) has engaged in the temporary hiring of over one million temporary workers to conduct the 2010 census in a manner which discriminated against over one hundred thousand African Americans, Latinos, and Native Americans.
 Plaintiffs filed a class action lawsuit on April 13, 2010 to challenge this discriminatory practice, and amended their Complaint on August 5, 2010.

-All applicants for the 2010 Census with an arrest record for any offense at any point in their lives – no matter how trivial or disconnected from the requirements of the job – face an arbitrary barrier to employment.
-Census requires that within 30 days these particular applicants must produce the “official” court records of the disposition of their arrests to remain eligible for employment.
-Because of the difficulty, and often impossibility, of obtaining such proof, many people who have never been prosecuted or convicted of a crime are deterred or excluded outright from working for Census.
-Census’ screening procedure also results in the exclusion of many people with old and minor convictions for non-criminal offenses, misdemeanors, and other crimes that do not involve violence or dishonesty, which are irrelevant according to Census’ own policy for work in the field or at a desk job.
+All applicants for the 2010 Census with an arrest record for any offense at any point in their lives – no matter how trivial or disconnected from the requirements of the job – faced an arbitrary barrier to employment.
+Census required that within 30 days these particular applicants must produce the “official” court records of the disposition of their arrests to remain eligible for employment.
+Because of the difficulty, and often impossibility, of obtaining such proof, many people who had never been prosecuted or convicted of a crime were deterred or excluded outright from working for Census.
+Census’ screening procedure also resulted in the exclusion of many people with old and minor convictions for non-criminal offenses, misdemeanors, and other crimes that did not involve violence or dishonesty, which were irrelevant according to Census’ own policy for work in the field or at a desk job.

-Because the arrest and conviction rates of African Americans, Latinos, and Native Americans far exceed those of whites nationwide, Census’ use of an arbitrary pre-employment screen has the result of discriminating on the basis of race, ethnicity, color, and national origin.
-By importing the discriminatory bias of the criminal justice system into its hiring practice, Census is thereby violating Title VII of the Civil Rights Act.
+Because the arrest and conviction rates of African Americans, Latinos, and Native Americans far exceed those of whites nationwide, Census’ use of an arbitrary pre-employment screen had the result of discriminating on the basis of race, ethnicity, color, and national origin.
+By importing the discriminatory bias of the criminal justice system into its hiring practice, Census thereby violated Title VII of the Civil Rights Act.

-Since filing suit in April, we have learned some devastating facts:
+Since filing suit in April of 2010, we have learned some devastating facts:

 These revelations show that Census’ policy is not just a function of bureaucratic ineptitude, but that it is designed to discriminate.
 Plaintiffs’ amended complaint includes this new information, as well as the addition of 5 new named plaintiffs from across the country.

-The Plaintiffs in this case -- all Census applicants -- are deeply committed to Census’ goal of reaching communities at risk of being undercounted, particularly low-income people of color and immigrants.
-They seek simple changes to Census' hiring process which will not only reduce its discriminatory practices, but will promote the public interest by expanding Census' hiring base in historically under-counted communities, thereby achieving the Constitutional goal of counting all who live in the United States.
+The Plaintiffs in this case — all Census applicants — are deeply committed to Census’ goal of reaching communities at risk of being undercounted, particularly low-income people of color and immigrants.
+They seek changes to Census' hiring process which will not only reduce its discriminatory practices, but will promote the public interest by expanding Census' hiring base in historically under-counted communities, thereby achieving the Constitutional goal of counting all who live in the United States.